lppier/docker-prophet/README.md

 sudo docker build --tag=prophet .
 ```
 This will build a docker image that when launched will run in the background.
+You can modify the Dockerfile to include the libraries as you wish.

 Enjoy!